AckerlyXu/heima/articles/virtual-machines/linux/migration-classic-resource-manager-cli.md

     azure network vnet prepare-migration <virtualNetworkName>

-Check the configuration for the prepared virtual machines by using either CLI or the Azure portal preview.
+Check the configuration for the prepared virtual machines by using either CLI or the Azure Portal.
 If you are not ready for migration and you want to go back to the old state, use the following command.

     azure network vnet abort-migration <virtualNetworkName>